znation/simplex/README.md

 ##### `sequence expr1 expr2 expr3 etc.`

 `sequence` runs multiple expressions in sequence.
-Returns a list of the results of the expressions.
+Returns the result of the last expression and discards the results of prior expressions.

 #### Future (Roadmap)